-A public charter school is a publicly funded school that is typically governed by a group or organization under a legislative contract or charter with the state or jurisdiction.
-The charter exempts the school from selected state or local rules and regulations.
-In return for funding and autonomy, the charter school must meet the accountability standards articulated in its charter.
-A school’s charter is reviewed periodically (typically every 3 to 5 years) by the group or jurisdiction that granted its charter and can be revoked if guidelines on curriculum and management are not followed or if the standards are not met (U.S. Department of Education 2000).
-The first law allowing the establishment of charter schools was passed in Minnesota in 1991.
-In school year 2010-11, charter schools legislation had been passed in 41 states and the District of Columbia.
-In Maine, no charter schools were operational in 2010-11, even though the establishment of them had been approved.
-In the following states, charter school legislation has not been passed: Alabama, Kentucky, Montana, Nebraska, North Dakota, South Dakota, Vermont, Washington, and West Virginia.
+A public charter school is a publicly funded school that is typically governed by a group or organization under a legislative contract—a charter—with the state, the district, or another entity.
+The charter exempts the school from certain state or local rules and regulations.
+In return for flexibility and autonomy, the charter school must meet the accountability standards outlined in its charter.
+A school’s charter is reviewed periodically by the entity that granted it and can be revoked if the conditions of the charter are not met.1 Between school years 2009–10 and 2019–20, the number of public charter schools in the United States (defined in this Fast Fact as the 50 states and the District of Columbia) increased from approximately 5,000 to 7,500.
+Accordingly, the percentage of all public schools that were charter schools increased from 5 to 8 percent.

 Related Tables and Figures: (Listed by Release Date)